 Can I use ProWritingAid Offline?

 You need an internet connection to use ProWritingAid.

 Is ProWritingAid Safe?

-Any writer who edits for a living will also find it a useful tool in their armoury.
+Any writer who edits for a living will also find it a useful addition to their toolbox.

 - Ideal for fiction writers